cuongcd/LEMP-docker/README.md

 7. Phpmyadmin available at `localhost:8080`

+## Error Handle:
+1. If you already using port 80 when running docker-compose up it will return error port is already use.
+Because the nginx is config using port 80.
+You can choice either free the port 80 or change the config so nginx will use another port.
+    - Change nginx config by edit docker-compose.yml file, on nginx section change ports from 80:80 to port_you_want_to_use:80 (example 8888:80)

 ## File Permissions:
 1. If you are using docker over Windows -> You'll not have any error (from step 1 through 8)
 2. If you are using docker over linux -> It's probably that on STEP 7 you got an error (PERMISSION ERROR)